ManorRacing/MRT.Recruitment/README.md

 ### Story MR-007 (optional)
 - Go wild!
 Add a feature of your own design, providing a simple User Story to describe the feature that you have added.

-## Submission details
-Due to email attachment size limits, we have set up some shared storage for taking submissions.

-- Once you have completed the test, please email your agent or Manor Racing contact and you will be provided with an invite for access to the OneDrive shared storage.
-- Upload your solution and it will be reviewed by a member of our team.